 Secondly, get a gigabit-capable network connection.
 CAT5e and CAT6 are the commonly used cables.

 Ensure that the network cable is of high quality.
-Cable connections that are cheap and are of low quality might affect network speeds.
+Cheap cable connection or low quality might affect network speeds.

 11. Why My Ethernet Speed Only 100 Mbps?